Alejogb1/job-board/blog-data/how-can-bert-be-used-to-analyze-sentiment-at-the-entity-level.md

 id: "how-can-bert-be-used-to-analyze-sentiment-at-the-entity-level"
 ---

-Alright, let's talk about entity-level sentiment analysis using BERT.
+, let's talk about entity-level sentiment analysis using BERT.
 This is something I've tackled quite a few times in the past, and it's definitely a step up from basic document or sentence-level sentiment analysis.
-You're moving beyond just 'this is positive' or 'this is negative,' and into dissecting *who* is feeling *what* towards *whom* or *what*.
+You're moving beyond just 'this is positive' or 'this is negative,' and into dissecting _who_ is feeling _what_ towards _whom_ or _what_.
 It adds a layer of complexity but gives much richer insights.

 The core challenge, as I've often found, is that BERT, by itself, doesn't natively understand entities and their relationships.
 It's a language model focused on contextual word embeddings.
 You feed it a sentence, and it generates rich vector representations of those words, incorporating context.
 But it doesn’t inherently know that "Apple" in "Apple's new phone is great" is an entity to be considered separately from "great," which could be a sentiment.
 This is where specific techniques built on top of BERT become essential.